NameTruffle/rawr-specification/OLDREADME.md

-# RAWR Specification

-WebRTC is a real time communication protocol for establishing a direct connection between nodes on a network ("peers"), In order to connect these peers it uses a signalling server to exchange details and ICE servers to establish each connection.

-In most cases WebRTC can use a STUN server to retrieve the public IP address and port of each peer to establish a direct connection or connect them directly if they are on the same subnet.

-However when it comes to Symetrical NAT it's a different story; In this situation the port for each peer changes on each connection and only accepts an inbound connection from a destination and port of the outbound connection it was created for.
-This forces WebRTC to use a TURN server inorder to relay the data through a 3rd party to each peer, since they cannot connect to each other directly.

 # Overview

 As a TURN server is also a STUN server, a RAWR server is also a TURN server.
 So how does it work?
 Well the idea of this protocol is to utilize the existing network.